rheslip/M8-Headless/README.md

 	[Install]
 	WantedBy=multi-user.target

-#start the service - will start on next boot:
+#start the TFT driver service - will start on next boot:

 systemctl enable fbcp.service

+- build the M8C display software which runs in the LXDE desktop environment

 cd /root